Brain–computer interface

-Due to the cortical plasticity of the brain, signals from implanted prostheses can, after adaptation, be handled by the brain like natural sensor or effector channels.
-Following years of animal experimentation, the first neuroprosthetic devices were implanted in humans in the mid-1990s.

 History

 The history of brain-computer interfaces (BCIs) starts with Hans Berger's discovery of the brain's electrical activity and the development of electroencephalography (EEG).
 In 1924 Berger was the first to record human brain activity utilizing EEG.
 Berger was able to identify oscillatory activity, such as the alpha wave (8–13 Hz), by analyzing EEG traces.

 Berger's first recording device was rudimentary.
 He inserted silver wires under the scalps of his patients.
 These were later replaced by silver foils attached to the patient's head by rubber bandages.
 Berger connected these sensors to a Lippmann capillary electrometer, with disappointing results.
 However, more sophisticated measuring devices, such as the Siemens double-coil recording galvanometer, which displayed voltages as small as 10^{−4} volt, led to success.

 Berger analyzed the interrelation of alternations in his EEG wave diagrams with brain diseases.
 EEGs permitted completely new possibilities for brain research.

 Although the term had not yet been coined, one of the earliest examples of a working brain-machine interface was the piece Music for Solo Performer (1965) by American composer Alvin Lucier.
 The piece makes use of EEG and analog signal processing hardware (filters, amplifiers, and a mixing board) to stimulate acoustic percussion instruments.
 Performing the piece requires producing alpha waves and thereby "playing" the various instruments via loudspeakers that are placed near or directly on the instruments.